OpenCHAMI/deployment-recipes/lanl/podman-quadlets/keylime/README.md

 * * * * *

-For more details on Keylime usage and advanced configuration, consult the [Keylime documentation](https://keylime.dev/) and the official Red Hat guides if you are on RHEL systems.
+For more details on Keylime usage and advanced configuration, consult the [Keylime documentation](https://keylime.dev/) and the official Red Hat [Keylime Guide](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/security_hardening/assembly_ensuring-system-integrity-with-keylime_security-hardening) if you are on RHEL systems.